mintapi/mintapi/README.md

 An unofficial screen-scraping API for Mint.com.

-## IMPORTANT: mintapi 2.0 vs 1.x
+## IMPORTANT: mintapi 2.0 vs 1.x and breaking changes

 We recently released 2.0, which supports (and only supports) the new Mint UI:

  * If your account has the new UI with the nav on the *left*, you'll need to install at least 2.0: `pip install mintapi>=2.0`
  * If your account still has the original UI with the nav on *top*, to use 2.0, you will need to specify `--beta` in your command-line options or submit `beta=True` when initializing the class.
 Otherwise, please install the latest 1.x release: `pip install mintapi<2.0`

-Please note that due to data changes on the Mint.com side as well as various new features and changes on the mintapi side, there are several breaking changes in 2.0.
-Please see [the CHANGELOG](https://github.com/mintapi/mintapi/blob/main/CHANGELOG.md) for details.
+**Please note** that due to data changes on the Mint.com side as well as various new features and changes on the mintapi side, *there are several breaking changes in 2.0*.
+Please see [the CHANGELOG](https://github.com/mintapi/mintapi/blob/main/CHANGELOG.md#20) for details.

 ## Community